hamzat97/Do_Your_Right_Thing/README.md

 <p align="center"><img src="https://github.com/hamzat97/Do_Your_Right_Thing/blob/main/Jimmy.gif"></p>

 Exactly Jimmy 😄, but no worries cause there is a set of good project management tools and DYRT is one of them.
 It's a JIRA project management tool that allows users to pull their JIRA issues lists in real time using JIRA REST APIs.
-The main goal behind it is to make the work organized, avoid distractions, communicate well, update everyone immediately and strengthen collaboration and mutual support between team members.
+The main goal behind it is to make the work organized, avoid distractions, prioritize tasks, communicate well, update everyone immediately and strengthen collaboration and mutual support between team members.
 ## Tech Tools
 - Python
 - Django